-unite the Thai peoples on the other side of the Mekong is illegal, then put me in jail till I die."
-104 Eventually, after the communist Chinese took control of Yunnan, the recruits sent for training in Kunming separated into those who joined the Lao forces under Souphanouvong and those who returned to Thailand (30 men).
-105 Meanwhile, "Prince Souphanouvong, because of his preference for communism, his submission to Việt Minh orders, and particularly because of his concurrence with plans to let armed military forces advance into Laos from across the China-Burma border, was expelled from the Lao Issara movement on 15 May 1949."
-106
+who returned to Thailand (30 men).106 Meanwhile, "Prince Souphanouvong, because of his preference for communism, his submission to Vietminh orders, and particularly because of his concurrence with plans to let armed military forces advance into Laos from across the China-Burma border, was expelled from the Lao Issara movement on 15 May 1949."

-In Paris two months later, on 19 July, the President of France as the leader of the French Union and King Sisavangvong of Laos signed an agreement recognizing the independence of Laos within the French Union.
-This independence was only partial as the agreement gave France authority over Lao defense, diplomatic and financial affairs.
-Nevertheless, a majority of the Issara government-in-exile in Bangkok saw independence as having been achieved and hoped to join the king's royal government of Laos.
+In Paris two months later, on 19 July, the president of France as the leader of the French Union and King Sisavang Vong of Laos signed an agreement recognizing the independence of Laos as a member within the French Union.
+This independence was only partial as the agreement gave France authority over Laotian defense, diplomatic and financial affairs.
+Nevertheless, a majority of the Lao Issara government-in-exile in Bangkok saw independence as having been achieved and hoped to coalesce with the king's royal government of Laos.
 Representatives of the two governments met in Bangkok for negotiations mediated by the French commissioner to the Kingdom of Laos and the French ambassador to Thailand.
-These led to the dissolution of the Issara government-in-exile and the Issara movement itself, which was announced on 24 October 1949.107 Following the end of the Lao Issara, Phetsarath chose to remain in Bangkok rather than return to Vientiane.
+These led to the dissolution of the Lao Issara government-in-exile and the Lao Issara movement which was announced on 24 October 1949.
+Following the end of the Lao Issara, His Highness Prince Phetsarath chose to remain in Bangkok rather than return to Vientiane.